the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

-The last step was especially useful to enforce only to have props as input and JSX as output.
-Nothing in between.
-Still, you could *do something* in between by using a block body in your ES6 arrow function.
+The last step is especially useful to enforce props as input and JSX as output.
+Still, you can still improve the code using a block body in your ES6 arrow function:w

-{title="Code Playground",lang="javascript"}
+{title="Code Playground",lang=javascript}
 ~~~~~~~~
 const Search = ({ value, onChange, children }) => {